amarjit03/mediAI/README.md

 # MediAI

-MediAI is a web application that leverages artificial intelligence to predict diseases based on user-reported symptoms and connects patients with the most suitable healthcare professionals.
-The platform also allows users to upload and manage their medical records, which can be accessed by doctors through a secure QR code system.
+MediAI is an innovative web application that leverages artificial intelligence to revolutionize the healthcare experience.
+By predicting diseases based on user-reported symptoms and connecting patients with the most suitable healthcare professionals, MediAI aims to make healthcare more accessible, efficient, and personalized.
+The platform also provides a secure system for managing medical records, enabling seamless sharing between patients and doctors through QR codes.

 ## Table of Contents